 Sexual Harassment Lawyers in Burbank

-Compassionate, Quality Representation
+Quality Representation By Compassionate Advocates

-Depending on the circumstances, you may have a claim for sexual harassment even if the comments are not made directly to you.
-Contact one of our Burbank sexual harassment attorney at the Akopyan Law Firm to discuss your specific case.
+Yes.
+You may have a claim for sexual harassment even if the sexual comments are not made directly to you.
+Contact one of our Burbank sexual harassment attorneys to discuss your specific situation.

 Can a single incident be enough to qualify as illegal sexual harassment?

+Yes.
 In California, it is illegal for an employer who “knows or should know” of the sexual harassment to fail to take immediate steps to prevent or remedy the problem.
 In addition to claims for sexual discrimination and sexual harassment, you may also have a claim for failure to prevent sexual harassment.
 Schedule a complimentary case evaluation with our Burbank sexual harassment attorneys to discuss your situation.